0xabstracted/cooper/README.md

 -   Set `update_authority` address on an NFT's metadata

--   Verify a creator by signing the metadata accounts for all tokens in a list, for a given candy machine id or a single mint account
+-   Verify a creator by signing the metadata accounts for all tokens in a list, for a given tars id or a single mint account

--   Get a snapshot of current NFT holders for a given candy machine ID or update authority
+-   Get a snapshot of current NFT holders for a given tars ID or update authority

 ... and more!
-See the [docs](https://metaboss.rs) for full features and usage instructions.
+See the [docs](https://cooper.rs) for full features and usage instructions.

 Suggestions and PRs welcome!